dut09/inverse_cad/README.md

 ...
 v21     0       0.2     0.5
 ```
-You can assume the name of a vertex always starts with a `v` followed by an index number increasing from `0` to `N-1`.
+You can assume the name of a vertex always starts with a `v` followed by an index number increasing from `0` to `N - 1`.

 The `ls e` command starts with a line of `Edge number N` where `N` is the number of *half edges*.
 For each edge connecting vertices `vi` and `vj`, two half edges are created, one pointing from `vi` to `vj` and the other from `vj` to `vi`.
 Each half edge is described by a line starting with its name, the source vertex, the target vertex, and its twin half edge connecting the same vertices in the opposite direction.
 Here is a sample output:
 ```